War Thunder: Events

 Events in War Thunder provide custom missions, usually based on one of the three main game modes, but with alternative settings regarding allowed vehicles, mission specifics, etc. Examples are the recreation of historical battles by restricting available vehicles (e.g., Battle of Britain).

 Traditionally, the developers prepare unconventional events for April Fools' Day.
-It is a well-known open secret that these events are used to test planned game mechanics before their broader release to the player base.
+These events are used to test planned game mechanics before their broader release to the player base.